ettoreciarcia/personal-website-hugo/content/posts/18-homelabbers-assemble.md

 This configuration may change in the future.
 I would like to deprecate the creation of nodes done via Terraform for Kubernetes clusters in favor of Cluster API.
 However, at the moment, I have not been able to set up a fully functional cluster using the two Cluster API providers for Proxmox that I have found

+Once we have created our virtual machines, we can use an Ansible playbook (such as [Kubespray](https://github.com/kubernetes-sigs/kubespray)) to install our preferred Kubernetes distribution.
+As I mentioned, I am not a fan of this approach and Ansible in general.
+I will try to steer away from VM configuration via Ansible as soon as possible.

 ### 5.2 Remote state on S3 and locking with DynamoDB

 For this project, I will be working alone, but I still want to simulate an environment as close as possible to what I would set up if the infrastructure were critical, especially when the cost of doing so is very close to free.